Updated december 2019

-Second, the gross property tax can potentially be limited by the tax cap.
-In Nevada, the amount taxes can increase from year to year is limited by a tax cap that applies to the tax liability, not the taxable value.
-The tax cap is calculated by (a) increasing the taxes paid in the preceding tax year by an applicable tax cap factor (in Clark County, the tax cap factor for the current tax year is 3% for owner occupied residential property and certain low income residential rental properties and 4.8% for all other property) and (b) adding the tax attributable to “any improvement to or change in the actual or authorized use of the property” that was not included in the assessment for the prior year.
-Most properties have not experienced an improvement to or change in use, so a property owner can simply compare the current year assessment to the assessment made in the preceding tax year; if the taxes have increased by more than the applicable percentage an appeal should be considered.
+Despite an increase in a property’s valuation, the amount taxes can increase from year to year is limited by a tax cap that applies to the tax liability, not the taxable value.
+The tax cap is calculated by (a) increasing the taxes paid in the preceding tax year by an applicable tax cap factor and (b) adding the tax attributable to “any improvement to or change in the actual or authorized use of the property” that was not included in the assessment for the prior year.
+The portion of the tax which would have been assessed in the absence of the tax cap is treated as an abatement from tax.

 Paul D. Bancroft